ckarli/Consumable-Connoisseur/README.md

 # Consumable Connoisseur

+This add-on intelligently updates a macro with your best available food, water, potions, healthstones, and bandages.

-Stop dragging new water and food ranks to your action bars every few levels.
+Stop dragging new consumables to your action bars every few levels, when you run with a new Warlock, do a Heroic in Area 52, or do some PvP.

-Consumable Connoisseur is a lightweight, "set it and forget it" addon that automatically manages your consumable buttons.
-It scans your inventory and updates specific macros to always use the best possible item available to you based on your character's level, current zone, and item count.

 ![Consumable-Connoisseur](https://github.com/user-attachments/assets/326eb93f-329f-4967-b750-909011a05b01)

 ## Features

+🤖 **Auto-Updating**: Never manually replace a consumable on your bar again.

-🧠 **Zone Aware** : Prioritizes Battleground-specific consumables (like Arathi Basin Runecloth Bandages) when you are in the correct zone.
+🧠 **Zone Aware**: Prioritizes Battleground-specific consumables (like Arathi Basin Runecloth Bandages) when you are in the correct zone.

-💬 **Accurate Tooltips** : The macro icon and tooltip update in real-time to show exactly which item will be used next.
+💬 **Accurate Tooltips**: What You See Is What You Get.
+No more shoehorned macros that don't show the correct tooltips or item counts.

-⏩ **Performance Optimized** : Only updates when inventory changes or combat ends; zero CPU impact during raids or PvP combat.
+⏩ **Performance Optimized**: Only updates when inventory changes or combat ends.

-## How It Works
+## Setup

-The addon automatically creates and maintains the following macros in your General or Character specific macro tab:

-*  **Food & Water** : Picks the food & water that will return the most health or mana, prioritizing conjured items if you have them.
-*  **Health Potions** : Uses the highest healing potion or injector.
-*  **Mana Potions** : Uses the highest mana potion, injector, or gem.
-*  **Bandages** : Uses the best bandage, including zone-specific Battleground bandages (e.g., Warsong Gulch Silk Bandage, or Bottled Nethergon Energy).
-*  **Healthstones** : Uses the best Healthstone and accurately shows the right tooltip, no matter the talent rank.

-Easy Setup: Just drag these macros to your action bar once.
+**Easy Setup:** Just drag these macros to your action bar once.
 As you loot new items, level up, or enter a Battleground, the addon updates the macro in the background.

-## Setup

 1. Install the addon.
 2. Log in.